pradesn/fashion-store-slim4/README.md

-# FASHION STORE SLIM4
+# SLIM4 FASHION STORE API

-Fashion Store Slim4 is PHP Backend to make fashion store API.
+Slim4 Fashion Store API is PHP Backend to make API for fashion store.
 More tutorials at [perangkatlunakku](https://perangkatlunakku.com/)